Applied-AI-Search-Vision/BayesAnomalyDetection-Realtime/README.md

 A real-time anomaly detection system using TCNATT and Stacked Autoencoder models with GP-based uncertainty quantification.

+Link to my GitHub IO page for this project: https://applied-ai-search-vision.github.io/BayesAnomalyDetection-Realtime/
 ## Models and Architectures

 ### Gaussian Process (GP) Models